Ikeda's conjecture on the period of the Duke-Imamoglu-Ikeda lift: Introduction

-We should also note that this type of period relation is not only interesting and important in its own right but also plays an important role in arithmetic theory of modular forms.
-For instance, by using Kohnen and Skoruppa's result, Brown \cite{Br} and Katsurada \cite{Kat2} independently proved Harder's conjecture on congruences occurring between Saito-Kurokawa lifts and non-Saito-Kurokawa lifts under mild conditions.
-Furthermore, by using such congruences, Brown constructed a non-trivial element of a certain Bloch-Kato Selmer group.
-We note that this type of congruence relation was conjectured by Doi, Hida and Ishii \cite{D-H-I} in the case where $\widehat f$ is the Doi-Naganuma lift of $f.$ Now let us explain our main result briefly.
-Let $k$ and $n$ be positive even integers.
-Let $h$ be a cuspidal Hecke eigenform in the Kohnen plus subspace of weight $k-n/2+1/2$ for $\varGamma_0(4),$ and $f$ the primitive form of weight $2k-n$ for $SL_2({\bf Z})$ corresponding to $h$ under the Shimura correspondence.
-Then Ikeda \cite{Ik1} constructed a cuspidal Hecke eigenform $I_n(h)$ of weight $k$ for $Sp_n({\bf Z})$ whose standard $L$-function can be expressed as $\zeta(s)\prod_{i=1}^n L(s+k-i,f),$ where $\zeta(s)$ is Riemann's zeta function and $L(s,f)$ is Hecke's $L$-function of $f.$ The existence of such a Hecke eigenform was conjectured by Duke and Imamo{\=g}lu in their unpublished paper.
-We call $I_n(h)$ the Duke-Imamo{\=g}lu-Ikeda lift of $h$ (or of $f$).
-(See also the remark after Theorem 2.1.)
-We note that $I_2(h)$ is nothing but the Saito-Kurokawa lift of $h.$ Then, as a generalization of the result due to Kohnen and Skoruppa, Ikeda among others proposed the following remarkable conjecture in \cite{Ik2}: The aim of this paper is to prove the above conjecture (cf. Theorem 2.2).
+The aim of this paper is to prove the above conjecture (cf. Theorem 2.2).
 We note that $I_n(h)$ is not likely to be realized as a theta lift except in the case $n=2$ (cf. Schulze-Pillot \cite{Schul}).
 Therefore we cannot use a general method for inner product formulas of theta lifts due to Rallis \cite{Ra}.
 We also note that the conjecture cannot be explained within the framework of motives since there is no principle so far to associate motives with half-integral weight modular forms.
 Taking these remarks into account, we take an approach based on the classical Rankin-Selberg method to our problem.
 Namely, the method we use is to give an explicit formula of the Rankin-Selberg series of a certain half-integral weight Siegel modular form related with $I_n(h)$, and to compute its residue at a pole.
 We explain it more precisely.

 First let $\phi_{I_n(h),1}$ be the first coefficient of the Fourier-Jacobi expansion of $I_n(h)$ and $\sigma_{n-1}(\phi_{I_n(h),1})$ the cusp form in the generalized Kohnen plus subspace of weight $k-1/2$ for $\varGamma_0^{(n-1)}(4)$ corresponding to $\phi_{I_n(h),1}$ under the Ibukiyama isomorphism $\sigma_{n-1}.$ For the precise definition of the generalized Kohnen plus subspace and the Ibukiyama isomorphism, see Section 3.
 Then we have the following Fourier expansion of $\sigma_{n-1}(\phi_{I_n(h),1}):$